Site Logo

 Accelerating growth with an agile web design process

-When entrepreneurs start a business, many have to come into it with an idea of how to run it.
-One of the ideas that took hold early on in the growth the agency was developing an agile process.
-Miller felt this would be a perfect fit for early-stage biotech companies still discovering how they are going to go to market.
+When you start a business, you have to come into it with an idea of how to run it.
+One of the ideas that took hold early-on was developing an agile process.
+We felt this would be a perfect fit for early-stage biotech companies still discovering how they are going to go-to-market.
 Agile itself started with large companies using it on software projects.
-Over time, it’s been developed as a process and philosophy in modern businesses.
+Over time, it’s been developed as a process and philosophy into modern businesses.

 “Every company needs some processes in place, but you have to find the right ones that don’t limit your growth.
 The process you choose has to speak to the people in the company and work with their vision.
 What’s important is having a methodology that works for your business and the people that run it.”

-How agile works with our biotech website and other early-stage growth clients
+How agile works with our biotech website and growth clients

 Part of our agile mindset requires working closely with top decision-makers.
 This keeps the team close to the visionary.